Your LinkedIn Headline Is Your Billboard

 Data Engineer | Building ETL Pipelines with Python, SQL & Spark | AWS & Kubernetes | Making Data Reliable at Scale

-Most effective LinkedIn headlines use the pipe character (|) to separate sections.
-This creates visual separation that makes the headline scannable:
+Most effective headlines use the pipe character (|) to separate sections, which makes them scannable:

 [Role] | [Specialization] | [Proof Point or Credential]